omni-compiler/omni-compiler/README.md

  This option specifies the maximum number of assumed-shape array arguments of an XMP/F procedure.
 The default is 16.
 If the number of them exceeds this value, the result is not guaranteed.

+* -J dir
+ This option adds the directory "dir" to the list of directories to be searched for and put module information files by the compiler.

 # Profiling Options in XMP/C
  Omni XMP compiler supports profiler interfaces of Scalasca and tlog.